-· Florida and national data not available
+Florida and national data not available.

-Among households in Broward County with children under 18, 22.5% report a gun in the home.
+Among households in Broward County with children under 18, 16.5% report a gun in the home.

-TREND: Marks a statistically significant increase in the prevalence of guns among households with children in Broward County since 1997 (14.8%).
+TREND: No statistically change since 1997, despite a statistically significant increase in the prevalence of guns among households with children in Broward County between 1997 and 2006 (particularly between 2004 and 2006).